AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-quick-start.md

 Microsoft Dynamics customers, click [here](/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md).

 Once you complete all of the above steps, you're good to go.
-If you run into any issues along the way, please don’t hesitate to reach out to your Bizible representative or support@bizible.com.
+If you run into any issues along the way, please don’t hesitate to reach out to your Marketo Measure representative or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.

 >[!NOTE]
 >
->If you go through Bizible Quick Start then later decide to install the package into your CRM, that won't be an issue.
+>If you go through Marketo Measure Quick Start then later decide to install the package into your CRM, that won't be an issue.